-The liver is an organ that heals immediately after surgery and reaches its normal size in a very short time.
-The liver is the only organ in our body that can regenerate lost or injured tissue.
+The liver is an organ that heals immediately after surgery and reaches its normal size quickly.
+The liver is the only organ to regenerate lost or injured tissue.

 The purpose of liver transplantation is to treat liver failure patients.
-It is also effective in treating certain liver cancer types when the disease did not respond to other treatment options.
+It also effectively treats certain liver cancer types when the disease does not respond to other treatment options.

 Liver failure is a disease that may occur both quickly and over time.
 Acute liver failure may occur within weeks.
-It is a rare disease and is usually occurs due to complications from certain medications.
+It is a rare disease that usually occurs due to complications from certain medications.

 Liver transplantation may treat acute liver failure.
 However, treatment is most helpful for patients with end-stage liver failure.
 The formation of chronic liver failure takes months or even years.